-- (1) The NFP/PO, CA, PP and Line Ministry should open a file per project.
-This file should contain the project-related documents which are identified in the table below and must be readily available for any inspection made by the bodies identified under section 13.3. - (2) Each project file should be divided into the sections as identified below (with separators) and should strictly follow the same order, with Section I being the one on top and Section XI being at the very end:

-Section I Project Application, Supporting Documents, Project Contract and any Addenda to the Project Contract; Section II General correspondence related to the Project Contract; Section III Payment Process (copies of invoices, fully-signed Invoice Status Certificates and fiscal receipts and other evidence of payment as applicable); Section IV Verification Process inc. SOEs and pertinent declarations); Section V 29 Certification Process (Statements of Expenditure and letters from the CA regarding rejection of invoices from the SoE); Section VI Procurement and employment procedures; Section VII Monitoring (inc. Project Progress Reports (PPRs), project briefs, status reports for Ministerial Projects Steering Committee (MPSC) meetings, administrative and physical on-the-spot check reports, etc.);

-Section VIII Irregularity Reports;

-Section IX Project deliverables and inventory of fixed assets procured through the project;

-Section X Publicity records;

-Section XI Training records

-- (3) The documents included under each of the above-mentioned sections should be filed in date order, with the most recent documents on top. - (4) Whilst it is preferable that the PP retains a separate project file totally dedicated to matters related to the project, it is understandable that PPs might already have internal filing procedures to be adhered to (e.g. in relation to procurement, human resource recruitment and selection).
+- (1) The NFP, CA, PP and Line Ministry should open a file per project.
+This file should contain the project-related documents which are identified in the table below and must be readily available for any inspection made by the bodies identified under section 13.3. - (2) Each project file should be divided into the sections as identified below (with separators) and should strictly follow the same order, with Section I being the one on top and Section XI being at the very end: - Section I Project Application, Supporting Documents, Project Contract and any Addenda to the Project Contract; - Section II General correspondence related to the Project Contract; - Section III Payment Process (certification of invoices, fiscal receipts and other evidence of payment as applicable); - Section IV Procurement and employment procedures; - Section V Monitoring (including Project Progress Reports (PPRs), project briefs, administrative and physical on-the-spot check reports, etc.); - Section VI Irregularity Reports; - Section VII Project deliverables and inventory of fixed assets procured through the project; - Section VIII Publicity records; - Section IX Training records - (3) The documents included under each of the above-mentioned sections should be filed in date order, with the most recent documents on top. - (4) Whilst it is preferable that the PP retains a separate project file totally dedicated to matters related to the project, it is understandable that PPs might already have internal filing procedures to be adhered to (e.g. in relation to procurement, human resource recruitment

+- and selection).
 In order to avoid unnecessary duplication of documents and administrative burden, the PP may maintain its own filing system AS LONG AS all necessary documents may be retrieved through an easy tracking system (e.g. indexing). - (5) Government departmental files must be kept in line with established procedures.
 The colour of the departmental file is to be the same as used by the organisation in its day-to-day business.
-The instructions on this file are the same as those applying for other departmental files of the organisation.
+The instructions with regard to such a file are the same as those applying for other departmental files of the organisation.